scottdorman/scottdorman.github.io/_posts/2016/2016-03-19-integrating-asp.net-core-configuration-in-mvc-4.md

+---
+layout: post
+title: Integrating ASP.NET Core Configuration in MVC 4
+---

-<a [ASP.NET Core 1.0](http://docs.asp.net/en/latest/conceptual-overview/aspnet.html) (what had been called ASP.NET 5) is a complete redesign of ASP.NET that is open-source and cross-platform.
+[ASP.NET Core 1.0](http://docs.asp.net/en/latest/conceptual-overview/aspnet.html) (what had been called ASP.NET 5) is a complete redesign of ASP.NET that is open-source and cross-platform.
 Since this is a redesign of the framework, it comes with a lot of architectural changes that make it more modular.
 One of those changes is that environment-based configuration is now built-in.
 The biggest benefit of this new configuration system is that it’s not based on `System.Configuration` or `web.config`.
 Instead, it pulls from an ordered set of configuration providers that support a variety of file formats (such as XML and JSON) as well as environment variables.
 If one of the built-in configuration providers doesn’t meet your needs, you can write your own.

 What’s nice about this model is that it’s not integrated in to ASP.NET Core 1.0 as an intrinsic feature but rather implemented as NuGet packages.
 The most common ones are